Mary Travers: Singing career

 The Song Swappers sang backup for Pete Seeger on four reissue albums in 1955, when Folkways Records reissued a collection of Seeger's pro-union folk songs, Talking Union.
 Travers regarded her singing as a hobby (she worked full-time as a dental technician) and was shy about it, but was encouraged by fellow musicians.
 She also was in the cast of the Broadway show The Next President.

 The group Peter, Paul and Mary was formed in 1961, and was an immediate success.
 They shared a manager, Albert Grossman, with Bob Dylan.
 Their success with Dylan's "Don't Think Twice, It's All Right" helped propel Dylan's Freewheelin' album into the U.S. Top 30 four months after its release.

 Peter, Paul and Mary broke up in 1970, shortly after having their biggest UK hit, singer-songwriter John Denver's ballad "Leaving on a Jet Plane" (originally titled "Babe I Hate To Go") (UK No. 2, February 1970).
 The song, which reached the top of both the U.S. Billboard and Cash Box charts in December 1969, was the group's only number one hit.

 Travers subsequently pursued a solo career and recorded five albums: Mary (1971), Morning Glory (1972), All My Choices (1973), Circles (1974) and It's in Everyone of Us (1978).
 The group reunited for one night in June 1972 to take part in a special fundraising concert at Madison Square Garden for presidential candidate Sen. George McGovern.

 Peter, Paul and Mary re-formed in 1978, toured extensively, and issued many new albums until Travers' death.
 BBC television recorded their performance at the Southport Theatre in 1983.
 The group was inducted into the Vocal Group Hall of Fame in 1999.

 Personal life

 Travers was married four times.
-Her first brief union, to John Filler, produced her older daughter, Erika, in 1960.
+Her first brief union, to John Filler, produced her elder daughter, Erika, in 1960.
 In 1963, she married Barry Feinstein, a prominent freelance photographer of musicians and celebrities.
 Her younger daughter, Alicia, was born in 1966, and the couple divorced the following year.
 In the 1970s, she was married to Gerald Taylor, publisher of National Lampoon.
 After the end of her marriage to Taylor, Travers had a relationship with lawyer Richard Ben-Veniste for several years while raising her daughters in New York.
 In 1991 she married restaurateur Ethan Robbins and lived with him in the small town of Redding, Connecticut for the remainder of her life.